-Excuse My Dust (1951) starring Red Skelton, Sally Forest, MacDonald Carey, William Demarest
+Excuse My Dust (1951) starring Red Skelton, Sally Forrest, MacDonald Carey, William Demarest

-It should be mentioned that the romantic undertone is actually the best part of the film, with Red/Joe alternately feuding with his girlfriend and making up, and William Demarest is a delight as the grumpy father.
+It should be mentioned that the romantic undertone is actually the best part of the film.
+Red/Joe alternately feuds with his girlfriend and makes up.
+And William Demarest is a delight as the grumpy father.
 There’s also an underlying story of Jazz music, with a wonderful musical number “Lorelei Brown” that was very enjoyable.
 I enjoyed watching Excuse My Dust, but I’ll admit to using the fast-forward button on my remote on at least one musical number.
 I only rate it 2 clowns out of 5.